 But then there’s AirDrop.
 It’s been a staple of Control Center since I remember.
 But with iOS 11, it vanishes.
 It’s not there by default and it’s not there to customize.
 So yeah, where the heck is it hiding?

 Yup, you heard right.
-AirDrop is now only accessible through a 3D Touch on any of toggles within the “connections” tile, including AirPlane Mode, WiFi, Cellular, and Bluetooth.
-Simply 3D Touch one of these icons and a larger menu pops up offering two additional selections: AirDrop and Personal Hotspot.
+AirDrop is now only accessible through a long press or a 3D Touch on any of toggles within the “connections” tile, including AirPlane Mode, WiFi, Cellular, and Bluetooth.
+Simply deep press or 3D Touch one of these icons and a larger menu pops up offering two additional selections: AirDrop and Personal Hotspot.

 For iPhones and iPads without 3D Touch, a deep press on these same icons (AirPlane Mode, WiFi, Cellular, or Bluetooth) brings up that same menu.